 Rod is committed to serving the citizens throughout term; working for the citizen in politics and current events.
-The core of his plan is to realize Strathcona County's vision, to provide first-in-class municipal services, and to provide financial certainty for individuals and industry, and to foster a citizen-centered culture.
+The core of his plan is to realize Strathcona County's vision, to provide first-in-class municipal services, to provide financial certainty for individuals and industry, and to foster a citizen-centered culture.

 - Chief Elected Official, Strathcona County

-- Vice-Chair and Director, Alberta’s Industrial Heartland Association
+- Chair, Alberta’s Industrial Heartland Association

 - Board Member, Edmonton Metropolitan Region Board